cvonk/cvonk.github.io/resolve-ffmpeg/README.md

 ## Thoughts

-The best choise would be `DNxHR`.
-DaVinci Resolve 17.1 supports `DNxHR` with alpha in 12-bits decode/encode, what makes it a good candidate.
+The best choice would be `DNxHR`.
+DaVinci Resolve 17.1 supports `DNxHR` with alpha in 12-bits decode/encode, what makes it a great candidate.
 However, ffmpeg can not transcode to 12-bit.

-The second best seems `Apple ProRes`.
-DaVinci Resolve 17.1 can import it with alpha channel, but not export it.  ffmpeg can transcode it.
+The second best choice would be `Apple ProRes`.
+DaVinci Resolve 17.1 can import it with alpha channel, but not export it.  ffmpeg can decode/encode it with alpha.

 ## References